digiPortfolio Updates and Market Insights

 The above table is based on the Indicative Model Portfolio gross of fees returns.
 Individual performance may vary.

-The SaveUp model portfolio characteristics are as follows: portfolio yield-to-maturity stood at 5.5%, with a duration of about 3.1 years.
-It has an average credit rating of A with high yield allocation below 10%, supported by our focus on quality.
+As of end-August 2024, the portfolio’s model characteristics were as follows: yield-to-maturity stood at 5.05%, with a duration of about 1.95 years.
+It has an average credit rating of A with high yield allocation below 10%.

 SaveUp Portfolio | Slow n’ Steady | |